-Gladney’s Ambassadors of Love Program facilitates one-week programs to China.
+Gladney’s Ambassadors of Love Program facilitates one-week programs in China.
 It is for volunteers who support international adoption and want to help children with special needs increase their chances of finding a permanent family.

 While prospective adoptive parents are welcome to participate in the program, a plan to adopt is not a requirement.
 People who are professionals such as PT, OT, social workers, educators, photographers, etcetera are welcome to attend.
-Many volunteers participate in the trip in order to gather information on children available for adoption so they could present it to families in the United States who may be interested in adopting in the future.
+Many volunteers participate in the trip to gather information on children available for adoption so they could present it to families in the United States who may be interested in adopting in the future.
 Adults from other countries are welcome to apply for the trip as well.

 A Journey of Love